< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-In 1861, John Pinnell (or Pennell in some sources), the proprietor of several lucrative brothels in San Francisco, arrives in Seattle, Washington Territory, and establishes the town's first brothel.
-He builds it just south of present-day (2005) Yesler Way.
-Seattle is a rough logging town with few women among the white population, and Pinnell's first prostitutes are Indian women.
-This marks the beginning of Seattle as an "open town" -- open, that is, to saloons, brothels, and gambling -- which will define local controversies and politics for many years to come.
+In 1861, John Pinnell (or Pennell, in some sources), the proprietor of several lucrative brothels in San Francisco, arrives in Seattle, Washington Territory, and establishes a brothel.
+He builds it just south of present-day (2014) Yesler Way.
+Seattle is a rough logging town with few women among the non-Indian population, and Pinnell's first prostitutes are Indian women.
+This marks a significant moment in Seattle's becoming an "open town" -- open, that is, to saloons, brothels, and gambling -- which will define local controversies and politics for many years to come.

 In Those Naughty Ladies of the Old Northwest, Gary Meier and Gloria Meier write: